ginchu/ginchu.github.io/_posts/2016-02-20-bloc-jams-angular.md

 button_icon: 'github'
 button_text: 'Visit Project'
 lead_text: 'Used HTML/CSS to create a website that generates
-        various jokes depending on the kind of joke the user chooses
+        various jokes depending on the kind of joke the user chooses'
 ---